lorcalhost/RNN-ICR/README.md

 `3_generate_txt_dataset.py` or `3.1_generate_csv_dataset.py` to generate a single txt/csv file from all the extracted recipes

 If you want you can play around with the model in Google colab from [this notebook](https://colab.research.google.com/drive/11NF_j7cA1pHDZNoU_6f3D6e3hm0A5KMQ)

+This project is for demonstration purposes only.